sprestridge/sprestridge.github.io/_posts/2017-10-08-Data-Mgmt-Decisions.md

 ## Higher levels of education also lead to higher levels of trust in the legal system.

-The data indicates that increased levels of education lead to higher levels of trust in the legal system.
+The data indicates that _increased levels of education lead to higher levels of trust in the legal system_.

 Among the 1,375 responses with some college or higher education 39.48% (531) trust the legal system just about always or most of the time (categories 1 & 2).
 There were 30 missing responses.